Dependency Injection for Artificial Intelligence (DI4AI)

 Dependency injection (DI) is often associated with sophisticated frameworks such as spring and guice which aim to reduce boilerplate by declaratively wiring-up dependencies.
 But, frameworks like these are not required to implement a DI-inspired codebase.
 In fact, it is a particularly exciting moment to be writing code using DI because we can easily generate boilerplate using AI-assisted programming.
 Furthermore, the Python community is adopting modern tooling such as mypy and dataclasses which work well with DI.
 Overall, it has never been easier to adopt these principles in a lightweight manner.

-Despite AI/ML hype and adoption skyrocketing, we can see the field struggling to adopt basic software engineering techniques.
+Even as AI/ML adoption surges, the software engineers developing these systems are often struggling to adopt basic software engineering techniques.
 A common misconception is that AI/ML suffers from leaky abstractions and larger, more complex configuration.
 In short, AI/ML is more complicated than your run of the mill software [A Recipe for Training Neural Networks, gin-config readme1].
 I don’t believe this.
 Instead, social and historical reasons underlie this neglect of software craftmanship.

 To date, AI/ML has maintained its academic roots.
 Many AI/ML practitioners are expected to have PhDs and the field’s luminaries are often (former) professors.
 Publications, not software artifacts, are still the de facto currency of achievement.
 This association with academia leads engineers to believe that they are scientists, prioritizing ideas and equations over software architecture and implementation.
 We should embrace the fact that, from its inception with Weiner and others, an interdisciplinary, engineering ethos permeates AI/ML.
 This doesn’t mean doing less research, it just means being less dismissive of our engineering-oriented colleagues.